sareg0/pro-js-design-patterns-code-examples/chapter-2-interfaces.md

 #### Drawbacks:
 - a class never declares which interface it implements, reducing reusability and not self-documenting like other approaches
-- it requires a helper class, `Interface`, and a helper function, `ensuresImplements`.
+- it requires a helper class, `Interface`, and a helper function, `ensureImplements`.
 - it only check that the method has the correct name, not the names or numbers of arguments used in the methods or their types.